linonetwo/new-japanese-concise-tutorial-interactive/README.md

 ### SoLiD POD

+#### List Files

 In `src/store/texts.ts`, it uses `comunicaEngine` to load file list on a POD with `GraphQL`.

 Texts was uploaded to [solid.authing.cn](https://new-japanese-concise-tutorial.solid.authing.cn/public/textbook/).

+#### Search Related Knowledges

+Fixed collocations and translation about text "です" are stored as triple on SoLiD POD, and connects to other knowledge as a web.
+These knowledge are searched by SPARQL and loaded as a list of Intellisense.

 ### SlateJS